Frequently Asked Questions

-Spring recess of Class 11 provides an ideal time to visit colleges, possibly when those schools are in session so that students can see the full picture of the school and its students.
+Spring recess, or the summer prior to that, in Class 11 provides an ideal time to visit colleges, possibly when those schools are in session so that students can see the full picture of the school and its students.
 Since the development of a college list is more of an evolving process than a timed event, any plans to visit schools should include seeing different types of schools in potentially different locations.
 This allows students to observe the differences between a large, urban university and a small, more rural liberal arts college.
-Often colleges are not yet prepared to interview juniors, so we caution you about visiting too many schools.
+Often colleges are not yet prepared to interview juniors until the summer prior to Class 12, so we caution you about visiting too many schools.
 The college counselors will work carefully to get to know each student and to help identify specific colleges that might appeal to them.

 Typically, most students take the SAT Test for the first time in January, March or May of Class 11 or the ACT in April or June.
 Colleges require either the SAT or ACT.
 Students should not feel they have to take both tests.
 For more information on standardized testing, click HERE.

 SAT Subject Tests are one-hour exams that correspond to academic coursework.
 Some colleges/universities recommend SAT Subject Tests.
 There are only five colleges that require them (Caltech, MIT, Cornell A/S, Carnegie Mellon, Harvey Mudd College).
 We recommend every Chapin senior try to take at least two of these tests in order to apply to any college.
 Click here for a list of schools that require and/or strongly recommend SAT Subject Tests.